intel/intel-extension-for-pytorch/README.md

 More installation methods can be found at [CPU Installation Guide](https://intel.github.io/intel-extension-for-pytorch/cpu/latest/tutorials/installation.html).

-Compilation instruction of the latest CPU code base `main` branch can be found in the session Package `source` at [Installation Guide](https://intel.github.io/intel-extension-for-pytorch/cpu/latest/tutorials/installation.html).
+Compilation instruction of the latest CPU code base `main` branch can be found in the session Package `source` at [CPU Installation Guide](https://intel.github.io/intel-extension-for-pytorch/cpu/latest/tutorials/installation.html).

 ### GPU version